njben/fedramp-iaas-webapp/README.md

 ## Disclaimer

 - This document is for informational purposes only.
-MICROSOFT MAKES NO WARRANTIES, EXPRESS, IMPLIED, OR STATUTORY, AS TO THE INFORMATION IN THIS DOCUMENT.
+Microsoft makes no warranties expressed, implied, or statutory, as to the information in this document.
 This document is provided "as-is."
-Information and views expressed in this document, including URL and other Internet website references, may change without notice.
+Information and views expressed in this document, including URL and other internet website references, may change without notice.
 Customers reading this document bear the risk of using it.
-- This document does not provide customers with any legal rights to any intellectual property in any Microsoft product or solutions.
+- This document does not provide customers with any legal rights to any intellectual property in any Microsoft products or solutions.
 - Customers may copy and use this document for internal reference purposes.
-- Certain recommendations in this document may result in increased data, network, or compute resource usage in Azure, and may increase a customer's Azure license or subscription costs.
+- Certain recommendations in this document may result in increased data, network, or compute resource usage in Azure, and may increase a customer's Azure license and/or subscription costs.
 - This architecture is intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
 - This document is developed as a reference and should not be used to define all means by which a customer can meet specific compliance requirements and regulations.
-Customers should seek legal support from their organization on approved customer implementations.
+Customers should seek legal support from their organization on approved compliant customer implementations.

 ## Contributing